 Many of you are stuck at home right now during the COVID-19 quarantines and are eagerly awaiting normal life to return.
 We were able to visit our daughter and her family before the shut-downs began, so we spent part of the quarantine in Wisconsin.

 One activity we enjoyed each day was a walk around the neighborhood.
-Joel rode his bike, our granddaughter Kennedy rode the stroller, and I was the caboose.
+My son pedaled his bike, our granddaughter rode the stroller, and I was the caboose.
 I also enjoyed an early morning walk before everyone was up.
 It was during these times I felt especially called to pray over their neighborhood.

 I prayed for the town, for a revival, for people to return to the Lord Jesus.
 I wondered if the neighbors knew there was a little girl with cancer just down the street.
 I wondered what trials they were facing and prayed for Jesus to help them and keep them healthy.